micnews/react-jw-player/README.md

 * `useMultiplePlayerScripts`
   * EXPERIMENTAL - Allows you to load multiple player scripts and still load the proper configuration.
 Expect bugs, but report them!
   * Type: `boolean`

+# Event Hooks

+`react-jw-player` dynamically supports all events in JW Player.
+Simply preface the event name with `on` and pass it in as a prop.

+Examples:
+* `ready` => `onReady`
+* `setupError` => `onSetupError`

+`react-jw-player` has layered some different functionality on some of these events, so please check the docs below if you find any unexpected behavior!

 ## Optional Advertising Event Hook Props
 * `onAdPause(event)`